 You can pay a parking fine using our online payment portal below.
 To do this you will need to have the PCN number and your vehicle registration number and one of the following debit or credit cards - Mastercard, Visa, Switch or Delta.

-Pay your parking fine online
+Pay or challenge your parking fine online

 Alternatively, you can pay over the phone, using our 24hr payment line, on 0330 175 5930.
 Again you will need to have the PCN number, your vehicle registration number and one of the above-mentioned debit or credit cards.